wp-plugins/mobileview/readme.txt

 == Screenshots ==

-1. Easily set up your social gallery settings through Mobile View Panel.
-2. Mobile theme on Iphone.
+1. General Settings at MobileView Panel.
+2. Browse Skins at MobileView Panel.
+3. Display your site at your mobile device.

 == Frequently Asked Questions ==